JonaBenja/pitch_lstm/README.md

 ### lstm_batch1

-This directory contains all the code used for the lstm batch1 network.
+This directory contains all the code used for the lstm_batch1 network.

 `lstm_batch1.py`

- This file contains the code for the construction of the lstm batch1 network.
+ This file contains the code for the construction of the lstm_batch1 network.

 `measuring_accuracy_batch1.py`

- This file contains the code of measuring the accuracy of the batch1 network on the test set.
+ This file contains the code of measuring the accuracy of the lstm_batch1 network on the test set.

 `train_data_batch1.py`